jkeen/sincerelylindawilson.com/_posts/2013-07-25-wonderful-pistachios-reply-3.markdown

 Oh!
 Sorry!

-My mailbox isn't that big, so depending on on many pistachios you send they might not fit.
+My mailbox isn't that big, so depending on many pistachios you send they might not fit.
 If it's a big package please put it on the back patio.

 Linda Wilson,<br/>
 [Address Redacted]